We’re only four months away from Christmas and New Years, when we all eat and drink too much and then set our resolutions for the next year.

 Get serious about your health

 What’s the number one unhealthy habit or activity you’d like to give up?
 Now’s the time to think seriously about why you want to stop this behaviour and how you can stop doing it.
-If you’re a smoker, it may be time to try vaping.
 If you tend to binge eat at night, you may want to think about ordering your groceries online so the food isn’t in the house.
 If you don’t get enough exercise, purchasing a Fitbit or joining a local gym can be a great way to get the exercise you need.

 Whether it’s for ten minutes or two hours, take some time to get a little sweat going.
 Exercise reduces stress, boosts your energy, and releases happy chemicals into the brain.
 Just make sure that your morning exercise routine doesn’t become an added source of morning stress.
 Keep it from being results oriented, and focus on enjoying every moment of your activity rather than declaring goals to achieve.
 Pick physical activity you enjoy, and make it self-indulgent.
 Choose relishing the moments of your morning run over pushing yourself to reach a certain mileage.
 Choose indulgence in each moment of your morning yoga practice over marking its worth by your ability to master that new arm balance.
 Make it a way to start your day taking care of yourself so that you can set yourself up for a more peaceful, focused, confident, productive day.